Pitt-RAS/IARC10/Resources/GuideToGit.md

 2. Add a new Branch Protection Rule
 3. In "Branch Name Pattern", put the name of the branch you want to protect
 4. Click on "Require a pull request before merging"

+# Deleting Old Branches
+*In GitHub*
+- Click on the button right above the code that shows which branch you are on
+- "View All Branches"
+- Trash Icon next to branches